History of Sikkim: Ancient history

-According to one of the legendary accounts, the Kirati people are ancient tribes of Sikkim. the Kiratis came out of the shakles of primitive living and slowly and gradually marched towards civilization This Kirati tribes, as stated earlier inhabited Sikkim.
-Dr. A. C. Singh (1983) stated that "Sikkim is known as the home of the Kirati tribesmen from the pre-historic times".When the Kirat King Yalambar captured outer Nepal in 1,500 B.C his kingdom extended from river Trisuli in the west to river Teesta in the east.
+According to one of the legendary accounts, the [Kirati people] are ancient tribes of [Sikkim].
+The Kiratis came out of the shackles of primitive living and slowly and gradually marched towards civilization.
+Dr A. C. Singh (1983) stated that "Sikkim is known as the home of the Kirati tribesmen from the pre-historic times".
+When the Kirat King Yalambar captured outer Nepal in 1,500 B.C his kingdom extended from the river Trisuli in the west to the river Teesta in the east.
 According to Hindu mythology, Lord Shiva is said to have appeared in the form of hunter Kirateshwar or Lord of the Kiratas to Arjuna in the very spot where the ancient Kirateshwar temple lies in Legship, West Sikkim.
 By the 6th century the Lepchas occupied the Lapchan area of Nepal (present Ilam region), present Sikkim, Har Chu Valley and Ammo Chu Valley (present South Western Bhutan) and most of Eastern part of Greater Sikkim up to the Chumbi Valley.
-Meanwhile, the Limbus inhabited the Western part of Greater Sikkim (present Limbuwan region).
+Meanwhile, the Limbu inhabited the Western part of Greater Sikkim (present Limbuwan region).
 A part of Limbuwan is still retained in present Sikkim in the West district, South district and a part of North district.

 The Lepchas spoke the Himalayish language Lepcha, and were believers of Boongthism and Munism or Animism by faith.
-The Limbus spoke the Limbu dialect and were believers of Yumaism or Yuma Sammang, a form of Kirat Mundhum.
+The Limbus spoke the Limbu language and were believers of Yumaism or Yuma Sammang, a form of Kirat Mundhum.